-- state and federal legislative and regulatory actions or developments, constraints placed on our activities or business by the 1935 Act, changes in or application of laws or regulations applicable to other aspects of our business; - timely rate increases, including recovery of costs; - industrial, commercial and residential growth in our service territory and changes in market demand and demographic patterns; - the timing and extent of changes in commodity prices, particularly natural gas; - changes in interest rates or rates of inflation; - weather variations and other natural phenomena; - the timing and extent of changes in the supply of natural gas; - commercial bank and financial market conditions, our access to capital, the costs of such capital, receipt of certain financing approvals under the 1935 Act, and the results of our financing and refinancing efforts, including availability of funds in the debt capital markets; - actions by rating agencies; - inability of various counterparties to meet their obligations to us; - non-payment of our services due to financial distress of our customers; - our ability to control costs; - the investment performance of CenterPoint Energy's employee benefit plans; - our internal restructuring or other restructuring options that may be pursued; - our potential business strategies, including acquisitions or dispositions of assets or businesses, which cannot be assured to be completed or beneficial to us; and - other factors discussed in Item 1 of this report under "Risk Factors."
+- state and federal legislative and regulatory actions or developments, constraints placed on our activities or business by the 1935 Act, changes in or application of laws or regulations applicable to other aspects of our business; - timely rate increases, including recovery of costs; - industrial, commercial and residential growth in our service territory and changes in market demand and demographic patterns; - the timing and extent of changes in commodity prices, particularly natural gas; - changes in interest rates or rates of inflation; - weather variations and other natural phenomena; - the timing and extent of changes in the supply of natural gas; - commercial bank and financial market conditions, our access to capital, the costs of such capital, receipt of certain financing approvals under the 1935 Act, and the results of our financing and refinancing efforts, including availability of funds in the debt capital markets; - actions by rating agencies; - inability of various counterparties to meet their obligations to us; - non-payment of our services due to financial distress of our customers; - our ability to control costs; - the investment performance of CenterPoint Energy's employee benefit plans; - our internal restructuring or other restructuring options that may be pursued; - our potential business strategies, including acquisitions or dispositions of assets or businesses, which cannot be assured to be completed or beneficial to us; and - other factors discussed under "Risk Factors" in Item 1 of our Annual Report on Form 10-K for the year ended December 31, 2004 filed on March 24, 2005 (CERC Corp.
+Form 10-K).